ddev/ddev/docs/users/providers/DDEV-Live.md

 1. Authenticate with DDEV-Live.

     a.
-Login to your DDEV-Live Dashboard, and [obtain the DDEV API token](https://dash.ddev.com/settings/integration) for ddev to use.
+Log in to your DDEV-Live Dashboard, and [obtain the DDEV-Live API token](https://dash.ddev.com/settings/integration) for ddev to use.

     b.
 Run `ddev auth ddev-live <YOUR TOKEN>` (This is a one-time operation, and configures ddev to work with all the sites on your account.)
 (You can also set the default DDEV-Live "org" with `ddev auth ddev-live --default-org=<yourorg> <token>`)